limengdu/SeeedStudio-XIAO-ESP32S3-Sense-camera/record_video_decorder/ESP32-CAM_MJPEG2SD/README.md

 When a feature is enable or disabled, the **Save** button should be used to persist the change, and the ESP should be rebooted using **Reboot ESP** button.

+---

+**The following features have not been tested on XIAO ESP32S3 Sense and technical support is not available.**

 ## Motion detection by Camera